p-moreira/nuxt-norris-jokes/README.md

 ## How to change or to add the funny loading messages

-When wainting for the search results, the app shows a message in a dramatic black screen.
+When waiting for the search results, the app shows a message in a dramatic black screen.

 You can change the messages or you can add as many messages you want.